rotki/rotki/docs/api.rst

    :resjsonarr string rate_asset: Optional.
 If given then this is the asset for which ``rate`` is given.
    :resjsonarr string link: Optional unique identifier or link to the action.
 Can be an empty string
    :resjsonarr string notes: Optional notes about the action.
 Can be an empty string
-   :resjson int entries_found: The amount of actions found for the user.
-That disregards the filter and shows all actions found.
+   :resjson int entries_found: The number of entries found for the current filter.
+Ignores pagination.
-   :resjson int entries_limit: The actions limit for the account tier of the user.
-If unlimited then -1 is returned.
+   :resjson int entries_limit: The limit of entries if free version. -1 for premium.
+   :resjson int entries_total: The number of total entries ignoring all filters.
    :statuscode 200: Actions are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.